 - 1. Gear Display This area displays gear shifter position. - H = High Gear - L = Low Gear - N = Neutral - R = Reverse Gear - P = Park - -- = Gear Signal Error (or shifter between gears) - 2.
 Fuel Gauge Display The segments of the fuel gauge show the level of fuel in the fuel tank.
 When the last segment clears, a low fuel warning is activated.
 All segments including the fuel icon will flash.
 Refuel immediately. - Tip: If the fuel icon fails to display, an open or short circuit has occurred in the fuel sensor circuit.
 See your dealer. - 3.
 Information Display This area displays odometer, trip meter, engine hour meter, engine speed and programmable service hour interval. - 4.
+Active Descent Control Display This icon displays when ADC is active.
+See page 33. - 5.
 Clock Display The clock displays time in a 12-hour or 24-hour format.
 If the engine is turned off, press the MODE button.
 The time will display for 5-10 seconds.
-See page 39 for resetting instructions. - 5.
+See page 39 for resetting instructions. - 6.
 Service Reminder Display A flashing wrench symbol alerts the operator that the preset service interval has been reached.
 The vehicle should be brought to your dealer for scheduled maintenance.
-See page 39 for resetting instructions. - 6.
-4X4 Display This icon displays when the 4X4 system is engaged (switch is on 4X4).
+See page 39 for resetting instructions. - 7.
+4X4 Display This icon displays when the 4X4 system is engaged (switch is on either ADC 4X4 or 4X4).